HFHAC has built 3 major subdivisions in Alamance County and is currently participating in completion of Apple Tree Village.

 - Ben Court was built on property donated by the Hayden Harman Foundation.
 Located in Graham, this neighborhood has 17 families in residence as well as Harman Park.
 The NC Department of Commerce granted HFHAC $250,000 for neighborhood infrastructure.
 Harman Park is a public playground built in partnership with United Way, the City of Graham, the Graham Recreation and Parks Department, the New Leaf Society, and HFHAC.

 - Apple Tree Village, where we are currently building, is a neighborhood on Apple Street in Burlington.
 Our participation in that neighborhood represents a unique partnership with the City of Burlington and Alamance County Community Services Agency (ACCSA).
-Under this agreement, ACCSA will develop 5 lots; Habitat will build on 6 lots; and the remaining lot will jointly be developed as a playground and community garden.
-One of our six houses has been completed, and another house is under construction.
-A third house will begin construction soon.
-Habitat homeowners living in Apple Tree Village will also be able to take advantage of the programs and services offered by ACCSA.
+Under this agreement, ACCSA developed 5 lots; Habitat has built on 6 lots; and the remaining lots will jointly be developed.
+Habitat homeowners living in Apple Tree Village are able to take advantage of the programs and services offered by ACCSA under this partnership.